Statement of Safety and Security Policies, Programs, and Statistics

 Incident reports can be written by any student, staff or faculty member.
 Upon receipt of any incident report, an appropriate response and investigation is determined; including referral to appropriate local, county or state police agencies.
 The Campus Public Safety Department maintains an open reporting log.
 All incident reports are reviewed and maintained by the Director of Campus Public Safety.
 If an event is deemed of significant importance or risk to the campus community, factual information will be communicated via campus-wide e-mail and/or flyers.

 The Campus Public Safety Department understands the desire for some individuals to remain anonymous when reporting incidents.
-Therefore, an on-line anonymous tip-line is maintained at: http://www.aurora.edu/safety/.
-This virtual tip-line does not list the individual sender's name or e-mail address.
-All tip-line information is sent directly to the account of the Director of Campus Public Safety.
+Therefore, an online anonymous tipline is maintained via text.
+More information can be found here.

 Upon receiving any call for assistance or response, an employee of the Campus Public Safety Department is immediately dispatched to the site of the concern.
 If the concern involves residential students, a member of the Residence Life Department will also be contacted immediately to assist.
 All members of the Campus Public Safety Department are in direct communication via portable radios.